 Adaption, which is one response to the effects of climate change, is a set of actions that reduces the risks of an effected community and protects its vulnerable resources.
 This includes requiring new development to be constructed to withstand impacts while gradually relocating select elements of the built environment, including certain existing sidewalks and utility poles in the Town, that are in areas of high sensitivity and extreme vulnerability.
 Adaptation is challenging, but can be addressed through amendments to the Zoning Code to ensure that a house built today will be habitable and safe from flooding over the coming 30 to 50 years.

 To help guide the future arrangement and intensity of development, it is recommended that the Town’s Zoning Ordinance be used as a tool to address the intersection of the Natural and Built Environments.
 Specifically, it is recommended that the Zoning Ordinance be reexamined to ensure that building regulations are appropriately tailored to the Natural and Built Environments where they exist (or are proposed).
-Regulations should consider geographic orientation, proximity to the inland, and potential for natural disaster within and across the various Zoning Districts so that requirements reflect the character of each Zone.
+New regulations should consider geographic orientation, proximity to the inland, and potential for natural disaster within and across the various Zoning Districts so that requirements reflect the character of each Zone.

 Residential Zoning